Mainframe-Archive/dovetail/README.md

 ### Dovetail

+Dovetail can be used as a library, application, or command-line tool via mix.

+#### User Store

 The Dovetail library must have access to whatever `UserStore` resource it is trying to access.
 For example, if you're using a `UserStore.PasswordFile`, the node must be able to read and write to the file specified by path.